 This approach has three main problems:

-The uniquely designed Cyolo zero-trust access platform abolishes the need for vendor trust with its trustless architecture.
+The uniquely designed Cyolo PRO advanced secure remote access platform abolishes the need for vendor trust with its trustless architecture.
 All data, passwords, tokens, etc. remain in the customer’s trust boundary at all times.
 This both prevents the need for lengthy decryption/re-encryption journeys and ensures that a breach of the vendor will not endanger even an iota of sensitive customer assets.

-Beyond having an architecture that allows for faster speeds and greater security, the Cyolo platform is also the only zero-trust access solution purpose-built to enable users to access every type of resource, whether hosted on cloud, on-premises or even offline, as in the case of many OT deployments.
+Beyond having an architecture that allows for faster speeds and greater security, Cyolo PRO is also purpose-built to enable users to access every type of resource, whether hosted on cloud, on-premises or even offline, as in the case of many OT deployments.

 Furthermore, Cyolo can retrofit existing systems, including legacy applications, with the modern authentication infrastructure needed to support zero-trust access.